godatadriven/godatadriven-blog/content/samba-configuration.md

 ### Our setup

 We used a CentOS 6.5 machine to install the Samba AD DC and SSSD.
 On this machine also the Cloudera Manager 4.8 is running .
 Cloudera Manager 4.8 is managing a CDH 4.5 cluster consisting of 2 nodes.
+For all machines we are using static IPs.

 **<em> Prerequisites </em> **